LordManta/SugarCubesJS/README.md

 #### Copyright 2014-2015.

 A Javascript implementation of the Reactive Programming SugarCubes v5 framework.
 It uses Frederic Boussinot's synchronous/reactive paradigm.
-And alloow one to write reactive parallel/concurent programs on top of Javascript.
+And allow one to write reactive parallel/concurrent programs on top of Javascript.

-Simple start :
+Quick start :
 --------------
 1. load the library SugarCubes.js by adding :
 ```HTML